luxonis/depthai-docs-website/source/pages/calibration.rst

     Argument reference:

     - :code:`-s SQUARE_SIZE_IN_CM`, :code:`--square_size_cm SQUARE_SIZE_IN_CM`: Measure the square size of the printed checkerboard in centimeters.
-    - :code:`-brd BOARD`, :code:`--board BOARD`: BW1097, BW1098OBC - Board type from resources/boards/ (not case-sensitive).
+    - :code:`-brd BOARD`, :code:`--board BOARD`: BW1097, BW1098OBC - Board type from resources/boards/ (not case-sensitive, if you're using OAK-D please choose BW1098OBC).
 Or path to a custom .json board config.
 Mutually exclusive with [-fv -b -w], which allow manual specification of field of view, baseline, and camera orientation (swapped or not-swapped).

     Retrieve the size of the squares from the calibration target by measuring them with a ruler or calipers and enter that number (in cm) in place of [SQUARE_SIZE_IN_CM].

-    For example, the arguments for the :ref:`BW1098OBC <bw1098obc>` look like the following if the square size is 2.35 cm:
+    For example, the arguments for the :ref:`OAK-D <bw1098obc>` look like the following if the square size is 2.35 cm:

     .. code-block:: bash